 Catching a bus is generally the cheapest way of travelling between cities and is often the only way of getting to smaller towns if you are not driving a car.
 Remember that bus travel can be very long due to the great distances involved.
 Most buses have air conditioning and a washroom on board.
 On longer trips, stops are made from time to time so that passengers can buy food and other necessities.
 The largest network of bus routes is run by a company called Greyhound and its affiliates.
 Other bus companies offer service between destinations in particular regions.

-You can get more information and buy tickets by calling or visiting your local bus station or contacting a bus company that operates in your area (see the Yellow Pages or search the Internet).
+You can get more information and buy tickets at www.greyhound.ca or by visiting your local bus station or contacting a bus company that operates in your area.

 In coastal areas of Canada such as British Columbia and the Atlantic Region, ferry boats are a common mode of transportation.
 Many ferries transport both passengers and vehicles.

 You can get more information and buy tickets from ferry companies that operate routes in your area.
-Visit a local ferry terminal or search for ferry companies in the Yellow Pages or online.
+Visit a local ferry terminal or search for ferry companies online.
+Some helpful links: www.bcferries.ca, www.ferries.ca

 Source: Welcome to Canada: What you should know